Analytic and exponentially localized brane-world Reissner-Nordstr\"{o}m-AdS solution: a top-down approach: Epilogue

 In order to support such a geometric background, we need to assume the presence of a bulk energy-momentum tensor.
 In terms of the spherical coordinates, this quantity has a minimal structure: it is diagonal with only two independent components, the energy density $\rho_E$ and tangential pressure $p_2$, and may be thus described as an anisotropic fluid.
 Close to and on the brane, both $\rho_E$ and $p_2$ are positive, and respect all energy conditions.
 However, in order to localise the black-hole topology close to the brane and prevent the leaking of the singularity along the extra dimension, a transition needs to take place in the bulk resulting in the violation of both the $\rho_E \geq 0$ and $\rho_E + p_2 \geq0$ conditions.
 This violation is only local and takes place within the event horizon regime in the bulk---soon afterwards, both $\rho_E$ and $p_2$ reduce to constant quantities, which give rise to the AdS$_5$ spacetime outside the black-hole event horizon.
+In fact, a general question emerges from our analysis as to the nature of the necessary bulk matter that is usually asked to satisfy all energy conditions at the location of our brane and, at the same time, to support asymptotically -- in the context of most brane-world models -- an AdS spacetime which by construction violates most energy conditions.
+Are there matter or field configurations that would support and smoothly match these two asymptotic behaviours?